erik-adelbert/aoc/2025/README.md

   <img src="./images/hp48.png" alt="A HP48 calculator screen close-up: it says CHIP8" width="60%" />
 </div>

+### Current Approach

+You will find the rationale for what is done in the current [solution](https://github.com/erik-adelbert/aoc/blob/main/2025/10/aoc10.go) in this [post](https://www.reddit.com/r/adventofcode/comments/1plzhps/2025_day_10_part_2_pivot_your_way_to_victory/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button), and in particular this [answer](https://www.reddit.com/r/adventofcode/comments/1plzhps/comment/ntx2ggc/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).
+The discussion goes back and forth between two of the strongest performance-oriented programmers. [`u/maneatingape`](https://www.reddit.com/user/maneatingape/), for instance, runs all days and all parts ever in under 1 second.
+The code features a parallelized variation of the aforementioned HNF-based solution to Part 2.
+It runs in under 447μs.

+### First Approach

+**For the following discussion please checkout commit [f04f7e8](https://github.com/erik-adelbert/aoc/blob/f04f7e8e4e39fd28936e1b9a076d1b6d54d40b81/2025/10/aoc10.go)**

 Upon reading today's challenge, Part 2, I immediately recognized it as an [ILP](https://en.wikipedia.org/wiki/Integer_programming) problem, but I had no idea how I could compose a solver simply.
 Relying on [Z3](https://github.com/Z3Prover/z3) or any other general-purpose solver/prover would have been a total disaster for runtime.

 So I studied the domain and came up with an approach for what to do and how to do it.
 Then I browsed solutions hoping to find a skillful reference implementation—and here it was: `u/RussellDash332` had [one](https://github.com/RussellDash332/advent-of-code/blob/main/aoc-2025%2FDay-10%2FPython%2Fmain.py)!

-Today's [program](https://github.com/erik-adelbert/aoc/blob/main/2025/10/aoc10.go) tackles Part 1 with a neat BFS and includes a fast, compact solver using [simplex](https://en.wikipedia.org/wiki/Simplex_algorithm) and [branch-and-bound](https://en.wikipedia.org/wiki/Branch_and_bound) for Part 2.
+Today's [program](https://github.com/erik-adelbert/aoc/blob/f04f7e8e4e39fd28936e1b9a076d1b6d54d40b81/2025/10/aoc10.go) tackles Part 1 with a neat BFS and includes a fast, compact solver using [simplex](https://en.wikipedia.org/wiki/Simplex_algorithm) and [branch-and-bound](https://en.wikipedia.org/wiki/Branch_and_bound) for Part 2.
 It runs in under **5 ms**, which is an order of magnitude faster than typical runtimes in the solution megathread.

 ```bash
 ❯ make run